18 Vintage Ideas for Picnic Sandwiches

 Cream one-half cupful of butter, using a wooden spoon, add one cupful each of finely chopped cold boiled ham and cold boiled chicken; season to taste with salt and pepper and spread the mixture between slices of buttered bread. —Ryzon Baking Book

-Cream Cheese and Walnut Sandwiches
+Cream Cheese & Walnut Sandwich

 Moisten one package cream cheese with a tablespoonful of milk.
 Work in one-eighth teaspoon of salt and one-fourth cup of chopped walnut meats.